-‘Everything Everywhere All at Once’s’ multiverse is a beautifully messy ode to the internet
+‘Everything Everywhere All at Once’ is a mesmerizing ode to the internet

 Breaking taboos

-In early drafts, the two had imagined Evelyn would face another quiet struggle: her with undiagnosed ADHD.
+Among the many concepts they initially hoped to include, one idea stood out: In early drafts, the two had imagined Evelyn would face another quiet struggle, with undiagnosed ADHD.
 “It started as an almost insensitive idea, like, what if the main character was so distractible, they could tap into other universes?”
 Scheinert recalled.
 They began researching the condition on the internet, and Kwan dove in hard.
 At some point, he found the symptoms alarmingly familiar.
 “I just stayed up until four in the morning, just crying and just realizing, holy shit—I have it,” he said.
 “In case you can’t tell when you watch this movie.”

 He called his eventual ADHD diagnosis transformative.
 “It really was this beautiful moment of opportunity for me to forgive myself for the first 25 years of my life.
 Because I didn’t know. . . .
 You have these feelings of ‘I’m worthless.’
 ‘None of my friends can rely on me.'”